Department of English

 Professor Christine Timm has a B.A. in music from The Aaron Copland School of Music/CUNY, an M.A. in English from Queens College/CUNY, and a Ph.D from The City University of New York Graduate Center.

-Dr. Timm regularly teaches the following courses at the College’s main campus: Basic Writing II, Composition and Literature I, Composition and Literature II, Modern American Poetry, Creative Writing, and Introduction to Academic Writing 2 – ESL.
-She regularly teaches the following online courses during the regular semesters as well as the summer sessions: Composition and Literature I, Composition and Literature II, Creative Writing.
-Professor Timm has also taught Honors Composition and Literature II.
+Dr. Timm regularly teaches the following courses at the College’s main campus: Basic Writing II, Writing and Research, Writing and Literature, Modern American Poetry, Creative Writing, and Introduction to Academic Writing 2 – ESL.
+She regularly teaches the following online courses during the regular semesters as well as the summer sessions: Writing and Research, Writing and Literature, Creative Writing.
+Professor Timm has also taught Honors Writing and Literature.

 Professor Timm is Co-Director of the Westchester Community College Cambridge Study Abroad Program.
 If you are an interested honors student, you can email or call her for more information and an application.